AlexShukhman/Tone-Search/README.md

 - A Unix-like operating system (or at least terminal) like MacOSX or Ubuntu
 - Node.js and matching NPM.js (ES2017+ -- Node8+)
-- Python3 and matching Pip ([I] use Anaconda3)
+- Python3 and matching Pip ([I](https://github.com/alexshukhman) use Anaconda3)
 - A valid IBM account with [Tone Analyzer](https://cloud.ibm.com/catalog/services/tone-analyzer)

 ## Additional Notes

 ### On Firebase

-While this project is set up as a Firebase project, [I]'ve included [a file](functions/modules) to allow you, dear user, to use it either from the [Python SDK](python/main.py) or from the terminal/bash script of your choosing.
+While this project is set up as a Firebase project, [I've](https://github.com/alexshukhman) included [a file](functions/modules) to allow you, dear user, to use it either from the [Python SDK](python/main.py) or from the terminal/bash script of your choosing.
 Usage from bash or other Unix-like terminals is as follows:

 ```sh
 cd functions